Mrunknown2233/dbms/README.md

 # dbms
-This are the commands which i have performed while learning Database Management System.
+This are the commands which i have performed and written while learning Database Management System.